mstemm/labs/security/falco/README.md

    DKMS: install completed.
    ```

 You have probably noticed that the installer will pull the kernel headers, build and install a kernel module.
-This module is in charge of collecting Linux syscalls and other low-level events to the user-level tool, using this mechanism you don't need to modify or instrument the monitored containers in any way.
+This module is in charge of collecting Linux syscalls and other low-level events that will be exposed to the user-level tool, using this mechanism you don't need to modify or instrument the monitored containers in any way.

-You can also install Falco as a container itself!
+Other option is to install Falco as a container itself!

    ```
    docker pull sysdig/falco